2016 National Tournament

 Top 6 Places for Division C (PDF)

-Congratulations to the 2015 Champs - Troy High School from Fullterton, California and Solon Middle School from Solon, OH, are the winners of the 31st Annual Science Olympiad National Tournament!
+Congratulations to the new 2016 Champs - Mira Loma High School from Sacramento, California and Daniel Wright Junior High School from Lincolnshire, IL, are the Division C and Division B winners of the 32nd Annual Science Olympiad National Tournament!

 The Science Olympiad National Tournament is the pinnacle of achievement for 120 of the country's best Science Olympiad teams, representing more than 2,000 students.
-This year, the Science Olympiad National Tournament was hosted on May 15-16, 2015, by the University of Nebraska - Lincoln.
-On the UNL 2015 Science Olympiad National Tournament website, you'll find information about events like Scrambler, Wheeled Vehicle, Mission Possible, GeoLogic Mapping, Robo-Cross, Air Trajectory, Green Generation, Bottle Rocket and more!
-Document your journey to Nebraska using the Twitter hashtags and handles: #SO2015UNL @SOAlumniNetwork @UNLincoln and @UNLNews
+This year, the Science Olympiad National Tournament will be hosted on May 20-21, 2016, by the University of Wisconsin-Stout (UWS).
+On the UWS 2016 Science Olympiad National Tournament website, you'll find information about events like Scrambler, Electric Vehicle, Mission Possible, GeoLogic Mapping, Robot Arm, Crime Busters, Air Trajectory, Green Generation, Bottle Rocket and more!
+Document your journey to Wisconsin using the Twitter handles: @SO2016UWS @SOAlumniNetwork @UWStout

-For Science Olympiad media inquiries or photos, please contact Bob Kopach: [email protected]
+For Science Olympiad media inquiries or press photos, please contact Bob Kopach: [email protected]

-Opening Ceremony, Action Shots and Awards Ceremony medal and trophy recipient highlight photos will be posted on Facebook after the event.
-Videos posted on the links above.
+Opening Ceremony, Action Shots and Award Ceremony medal and trophy recipient highlight photos will be posted on Facebook after the event.
+Full archived video of the Awards Ceremony on Saturday, May 21, posted here.

-Hometown Release - A fill-in-the-blanks Word document that every school and district heading to the National Tournament can send to local media outlets.
+Hometown Release - A fill-in-the-blanks Word document that every school and district heading to the National Tournament can send to local media.
 Contains quotes and event details.
-Add your own info and attach a photo to publicize your team's accomplishments.
+Add your own info and attach a photo to publicize your team's accomplishments!

 Awards and Prizes